demoraeshugo/Weather_App/README.md

   - Maintaining clean state management in a more complex application
 - Reinforce HTML & CSS knowledge

-## Please note: This is a project that I am working on purely on my own leasure, I have made plenty of mistakes, but more importantly they've helped me learn right from wrong
+## Please note: This is a project that I am working on soley at my own leasure

 ## Generalized Overview of Component Hierarchy
 - App